Help center Build/Edit Workflows

 You can also set permissions based on a role in your organization or your workflow.

 You could also use a role within your company by adding a Members form field into your workflow.
-This allows you to choose full members from your team or groups.
+This allows you to choose members from your team or groups.

 Admins see everything